nwtime/ntpwww/content/en/ntpfaq/NTP-s-trbl-general.md

 * * *

-#### 8.2.1.2.
-Whenever I execute ntpd the daemon will only run for about 10 to 20 minutes.
-Do you have any idea why?
+#### 8.2.1.2 Why does ntpd only run for about 10 to 20 minutes?

 `ntpd` expects that the system time has been set closely to the real time, for example by using `ntpdate`.
-If the [reference time is significantly off](/ntpfaq/ntp-s-algo/#5114-what-happens-if-the-reference-time-changes), `ntpd` waits up to 20 minutes until it sets the time).
+If the [reference time is significantly off](/ntpfaq/ntp-s-algo/#5114-what-happens-if-the-reference-time-changes), `ntpd` waits up to 20 minutes until it sets the time.

 However, if the time is off by more than some magic amount of roughly 20 minutes, `ntpd` refuses to set the system time, and it terminates instead.
-To confirm what is going on, look into syslog or into the logfile you configured!
+To confirm what is going on, look into `syslog` or into the logfile you configured.

 Either set your system clock with `ntpdate` before starting `ntpd`, or try the `-g` switch for `ntpd`.
 Or just set the time manually.

 * * *

-#### 8.2.2.
-Cabling and Interfacing
+#### 8.2.2 Cabling and Interfacing

-#### 8.2.2.1.
-Why does my Serial Interface hang when I connect a PPS Signal to DCD?
+#### 8.2.2.1 Why does my Serial Interface hang when I connect a PPS Signal to DCD?

 Sometimes drivers misinterpret the meaning of DCD to be a MODEM status.
 When using the `stty -a` command, the port used should have `clocal` set (preferrably together with `-hupcl`).
-When using a standard modem cable, make sure that the DCD pin is not connected to some other output of the reference clock as well.
+When using a standard modem cable, make sure that the DCD pin is not connected to some other output of the reference clock.

 * * *

-#### 8.2.2.2.
-Why is the PPS API only detecting one Edge?
+#### 8.2.2.2 Why is the PPS API only detecting one Edge?

 First, the PPS API is not required to provide an implementation that can detect both edges of a pulse.
 See function `time_pps_getcap()` in the description of the API.

-Then the hardware may not be responding fast enough.
-See also [Q: 6.2.4.6.1.](/ntpfaq/ntp-s-config-adv/#62461-what-is-the-shortest-width-for-a-pulse-connected-to-the-dcd-pin-of-an-rs-232-interface) about timing on a serial port.
+Second, the hardware [may not be responding fast enough](/ntpfaq/ntp-s-config-adv/#6246-what-is-the-shortest-width-for-a-pulse-connected-to-the-dcd-pin-of-an-rs-232-interface) about timing on a serial port.

-Finally, even if the hardware can send an interrupt for the edge being detected first, the CPU may be still busy with handling the interrupt when the hardware detects the other edge.
-That may either cause the second interrupt to be missed, or the interrupt handler being called for the first interrupt actually sees a hardware state that corresponds to the second interrupt condition, thereby reporting the wrong event, ignoring the edge that originally triggered the interrupt.
+Finally, even if the hardware can send an interrupt for the edge being detected first, the CPU may be still busy handling the interrupt when the hardware detects the other edge.
+That may cause the second interrupt to be missed, or the interrupt handler being called for the first interrupt sees a hardware state that corresponds to the second interrupt condition, thereby reporting the wrong event and ignoring the edge that originally triggered the interrupt.

 * * *

-#### 8.2.3.
-Exchanging Time
+#### 8.2.3 Exchanging Time

-#### 8.2.3.1.
-Is a remote server providing time?
+#### 8.2.3.1 Is a remote server providing time?

-Basically the procedure to check a remote server is identical to debugging a local server, but some commands may be restricted.
-To check a remote server with `ntpq`, simply add the desired host name or IP address to the command line.
+The procedure to check a remote server is identical to debugging a local server, but some commands may be restricted.
+To check a remote server with `ntpq`, add the desired host name or IP address to the command line.

-There is another command named `ntptrace` to follow a complete synchronization path from the local or specified server to the reference clock.
+There is another command named `ntptrace` to follow a complete synchronization path from the local or specified server to the reference clock. [ntptrace](/archives/4.2.8-series/ntptrace/) provides a usage example and explanation of the trace output.

-**Example 7.
-Using ntptrace**

-This example is taken from David Dalton's _NTP Primer_, another good introduction to NTP (originally written for HP-UX):

-<pre>ntptrace cosl4
-cosl4: stratum 5, offset 0.022003, synch distance 0.24033
-te897-01.cup.hp.com: stratum 4, offset 0.014292, synch distance 0.17822
-hpuxps.cup.hp.com: stratum 3, offset 0.006833, synch distance 0.13556
-cupertino.cns.hp.com: stratum 2, offset 0.005313, synch distance 0.07320
-listo.hp.com: stratum 1, offset 0.010896, synch distance 0.02277, refid 'WWVB'</pre>

-The output of the command shows the stratum of the desired server, the estimated offset from the correct time, and an estimation of the random error.

 * * *

-#### 8.2.3.2.
-My server is up and running, but it is unusable for clients
+#### 8.2.3.2 My server is up and running, but it is unusable for clients

-Well, this is the answer for the impatient: Probably you have made no mistakes, but you simply have to wait for about five minutes until the server synchronizes to a time reference for the first time.
+Probably you have made no mistakes, but simply have to wait for about five minutes until the server synchronizes to a time reference for the first time.
 If you changed the `minpoll` parameter, the wait time may change accordingly.

-If you are running `xntpd` for the first time, you may even have to wait longer, because `xntpd` resets after a _time step_, thus needing another five minutes. (see also [How will NTP discipline my Clock?](/ntpfaq/ntp-s-algo/#5161-how-will-ntp-discipline-my-clock)).

-If the above does not apply, see the next question.

-* * *

-#### 8.2.3.3.
-I waited a long time, still server not working

-If you have waited for more than 20 minutes since startup of `ntpd`, it's time for monitoring `ntpd`.
-First you should verify that your daemon is [still running](#8211-how-can-i-check-that-ntpd-is-up-and-running).
-In any case you should also check your `syslog` for messages from `ntpd`.
-Messages found there are influenced by the `logconfig` statement in `/etc/ntp.conf` and by your `/etc/syslog.conf`.
+If you have waited for more than 20 minutes since starting `ntpd`, it's time to monitor `ntpd`.
+First, verify the daemon is [still running](#8211-how-can-i-check-that-ntpd-is-up-and-running).
+Check `syslog` for messages from `ntpd`.
+Log messages are influenced by the `logconfig` statement in `/etc/ntp.conf` and by`/etc/syslog.conf`.

-If you still have no clue of what's going wrong, you should contact `ntpd` with one of the frontend programs named `ntpq` and `ntpdc`.
+If you still don't know what's going wrong, contact `ntpd` with `ntpq` and `ntpdc`.
 One of the easiest ways to get a first impression of the daemon's status is:

-1. Run `ntpq -p` on the host where `ntpd` is running, or specify the host name at the end of the command line for a remote host (e.g. <code>ntpq -p _hostname_</code>).
-This command will show you the number and the status of your configured or otherwise used time references.
+1. Run `ntpq -p` on the host where `ntpd` is running, or specify the host name at the end of the command line for a remote host (<code>ntpq -p _hostname_</code>).
+This command will show the number and status of configured or used time references.
-2. Run `ntpq -c as` in a similar way to see what `ntpd` thinks of these time references.
+2. Run `ntpq -c as` to see what `ntpd` thinks of these time references.

 If the above does not explain your problem, use `ntpq -p` to quickly inspect configured time sources, reachability, delay, and dispersion.
-Basically the reachability should be `377` for full reachability (an octal value).
+Reachability should be `377` (an octal value) for full reachability.
 The delay should be positive, but small, depending on your network technology.
 Dispersion should be below `1000` (1 second) for at least one server.
 One of the servers should be marked with a `*`.

-Here's another example taken from David Dalton's NTP Primer (NTPv3):
+Here's an example from David Dalton:

 <pre>remote  refid   st t when poll reach   delay   offset    disp
 =========================================================================